hashicorp/vault-client-dotnet/docs/System.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postsysconfigauditingrequestheadersheader"></a>
+<a name="updatesystemconfigauditingrequestheadersheader"></a>
-# **PostSysConfigAuditingRequestHeadersHeader**
+# **UpdateSystemConfigAuditingRequestHeadersHeader**
-> void PostSysConfigAuditingRequestHeadersHeader (string header, SystemConfigAuditingRequestHeadersRequest systemConfigAuditingRequestHeadersRequest = null)
+> void UpdateSystemConfigAuditingRequestHeadersHeader (string header, SystemConfigAuditingRequestHeadersRequest systemConfigAuditingRequestHeadersRequest = null)

 Enable auditing of a header.